Vojan-Najov/SmartCalc_v1.0/README.md

   - Supports arithmetic operations: unary plus(`+`) and minus(`-`), binary addition(`+`), subtraction(`-`), multiplication(`*`), division(`/`), modulus(`mod`) and exponentiation(`^`).
   - Supports functions: sine(`sin`), cosine(`cos`), tangent(`tan`), arcsine(`asin`), arccosine(`acos`), arctangent(`atan`), square root(`sqrt`), natural logarithm(`ln`) and decimal logarithm(`log`)
   - Supports any number of operator brackets
+  - Supports the assignment operation to a variable (`x = expr`).
+It is possible to set only one variable named x
+  - Supports the definition a function from a single variable (`f = expr`)
   <img src="./docs/misc/sc_1.png" alt="sc_1" width="700"/>